Lokua Kanza: 1958–1992: Early life, education and music debut

-Lokua Kanza was born Pascal Lokua Kanza in Bukavu in the province of Sud-Kivu, in the eastern part of the Democratic Republic of Congo.
+Lokua Kanza was born Pascal Lokua Kanza on 21 April 1958, in Bukavu in South Kivu, in the eastern region of then-Belgian Congo (later the Republic of the Congo, then Zaire, and now the Democratic Republic of the Congo).
 He is the eldest of eight children, with a Mongo father and a Tutsi mother from Rwanda.
 In 1964, the family went to live in Kinshasa in a middle class area, until the day when Pascal's father, a ship's captain, died.
-His mother then moved to a much poorer area of the city, and Pascal had to work to feed the family.
-As well as singing in churches.
-Lokua Kanza sings in French, Swahili, Lingala, Portuguese, and English.
-He was a coach in The Voice Afrique Francophone in 2016 and 2017.
+His mother then moved to a much poorer area of the city, and Kanza had to work to feed the family as well as singing in churches.